PratyushKumar16/sign-language-translator/README.md

  - Machine learning translation: Employs Random Forest algorithm to classify and interpret gestures into corresponding text or spoken language.

 ## Usage
+ - Note that the app uses Python 9.3 Interpreter, since this version is quite outdated, it is recommended to use this program with the interpreter in a Virtual Environment (.venv).
   1. Installation:
   ```
    #Clone the repository